WHO ARE WE?

 Three years later there are hundreds of us in almost 20 institutions and thousands have directly or indirectly benefited from Mindfulness.
 The most innovative project that has emerged is the Inner Rehabilitation Programme where inmates are transforming themselves through Mindfulness and are transforming each other.

 Kenya Prisons Service have recognised and celebrated the remarkable difference the project has made to the inmates, staff, relationships and harmony within the prisons.
 Thus they are working on integrating this rehabilitation tool at different points during the sentence.
-The plan is that inmates will receive mindfulness at least at two points.
+We have been blessed to receive volunteers from all over the world, and training from Mindfulness teacher from America Jan Hummer – Open Minds Spark.
+In August 2019 – we partnered with Nafisika Trust – an NGO based in Kenya whom provide a wonderful programme within 10 prisons, supporting rehabilitation and reintegration into the community – they have a wonderful team, a great ethos and shared passion… This is a very exciting part of the journey….
+The dream is that inmates will receive mindfulness at least at two points.
 At entry point, when they arrive in prison to help them deal with their new reality and the challenges ahead.
-There is a plan to also provide training at exit point to provide them with tools for reinsertion in the community.
+There is a plan to also provide training at exit point to provide them with tools for reinsertion in the community, building and reforming relationships.

 The mindfulness revolution extends beyond the inmates to the prison officers and welfare officers.
-In April for the very first time a 8-session Mindfulness-Based Stress Reduction Course was offered to 5 prison officers, it was received with enthusiasm and commitment, we are excited to see how this develops too….
+In April for the very first time a 8-session Mindfulness-Based Stress Reduction Course was offered to 5 prison officers by Mindfulness teacher Shanker, it was received with enthusiasm and commitment, we are excited to see how this develops too….

 WHERE DO WE WANT TO GO?